webpack/changelog-v5/README.md

 (since beta.14)

+## Module Federation

+Webpack 5 adds a new feature called "Module Federation", which allows multiple webpack builds to work together.
+From runtime perspective modules form multiple builds will behave like a huge connected module graph.
+From developer persepective modules can be imported from specified remote builds and used with minimal restrictions.

+For more details see [this separate guide](https://github.com/webpack/changelog-v5/blob/master/guides/module-federation.md).

 ## Compiler Idle and Close

 Compilers now need to be closed after being used.
 Compilers now enter and leave the idle state and have hooks for these states.
 Plugins may use these hooks to do unimportant work. (i. e. the Persistent cache slowly stores the cache to disk).
 On compiler close - All remaining work should be finished as fast as possible.
 A callback signals the closing as done.